glennhickey/glennhickey/README.md

 ### Welcome
-I am a freelance software consultant, specializing in comparative genomics research.
+I am a freelance research consultant specializing in pangenomics and comparative genomics.

 <!--
 **glennhickey/glennhickey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.